KangboLu/fb-request-lib/README.md

 ## Section 0: What is this library for?
 This Facebook Marketing Api request library is designed for making
-GET API call easier to **Facebook Marketing API V3.2** to study the
+GET API call easier to **Facebook Marketing API V3.2**.

-digital data of Latin America Facebook users.
+**How to obtain Facebook Marketing API Credential?**
-(32 countires are studied since Facebook does not have Cuba's data)
+See the pdf instruction in this repository!

 **How to use it?**
 0. Modify the "CREDENTIAL" file with your access token and ad id.

 1. Install ```requests``` libaray first!
 ```pip install requests```